 The reason shingle underlayments are needed includes fire code requirements, a slip sheet between the roof deck and shingles, and the ability to act as temporary roofing before shingles are installed or lessen the effects of interior leakage if any shingles on a completed roofing system are damaged or missing before repairs are made.
 For these reasons, shingle manufacturers specify that an underlayment must be placed over the roof deck or an approved substrate before the shingles are installed.

 However, it should be understood that building codes and shingle manufacturer underlayment requirements are detailed for new building construction or total removal of all shingles from a complete roofing system.
 Neither address a shingle hip roof replacement that ties into other roof sections not being replaced, but both allow repairs or partial replacements of shingle roofing systems.
 And any experienced and knowledgeable shingle roofing contractor knows several techniques that can be used to maintain the underlayment hip integrity without having to remove other adjoining roof areas.

 Furthermore, several roofing material manufacturers now supply attic space exhaust hip vents that are similar to continuous ridge vents.
 They can be installed during a new shingle roofing system installation; a complete reroofing project; when there is replacement of one side of a hip roofing system; or added to an existing shingle roofing system.
 With a hip ventilation system there is no hip underlayment integrity, as there will be a continuous slot or numerous holes cut through the hip roof sheathing and underlayment, so attic space exhaust ventilation can occur through the vent.

-Contact Forte if you need a roofing expert or a forensic engineer by emailing us at [email protected] or submit a new assignment by clicking HERE.
+Contact Forte if you need a roofing consultant or technical specialist by emailing us at [email protected] or submit a new assignment by clicking HERE.